wizerdwolf/3dsconv/README.md

+_Note: The `master` branch is only used for tracking the upstream package.
+It is recommended to use the `wizerd-dev` branch to get the changes developed in this fork before they are pulled into upstream._

 # 3dsconv
 `3dsconv.py` is a Python 3 script that converts Nintendo 3DS CTR Cart Image files (CCI, ".cci", ".3ds") to the CTR Importable Archive format (CIA).